Solving Marketplace Syndication Challenges with Data Governance

 The point of syndication is to expand your market reach and to grow revenue.
 You want the best possible experience for your buyers/shoppers, which means that you need to make your products available wherever your customers shop.
 But, each marketplace or channel has its own rules.

 Assembling the right data for each channel for a product experience in context to that marketplace is challenging.
-Moreover, you might have a marketplace syndication team that's separate from your eCommerce and in-store merchandising teams.
+Moreover, you might have a marketplace syndication team that's separate from your commerce and in-store merchandising teams.
 Coordinating amongst these teams creates additional operational complexity.

 Getting the Right Product Data